StolenColon/docs.getdbt.com/website/docs/reference/project-configs/quoting.md

 datatype: boolean # -ish, it's actually a dictionary of bools
 description: "Read this guide to understand the quoting configuration in dbt."
 default: true
+intro_text: "Configure quoting in dbt_project.yml to control quoting for databases, schemas, and identifiers."
 ---
 <File name='dbt_project.yml'>